 Incorporating Nutrients into Your Daily Meals

 Begin by adding foods rich in nutrients to your meals.
-Add spinach to smoothies for iron and vitamin A. Snack on walnuts for omega-3s or pair avocado with eggs for vitamin E. Choose lean proteins like chicken or Greek yogurt to fuel hair follicles.
+Add spinach to smoothies for iron and vitamin A. The new care food recommendations show that nuts and eggs are delicious.
+Select skinny proteins like rooster or Greek yogurt to energize hair follicles.

 Sample Meal Plan for Healthy Hair

-Breakfast: Oatmeal with berries and chia seeds (vitamins A and E).
-Lunch: Grilled salmon with quinoa and steamed broccoli (omega-3s and B-vitamins).
-Dinner: Turkey chili with spinach and beans (zinc and iron).
+Breakfast: oatmeal with berries and chia seeds (Vitamins A and E).
+Lunch: Grilled salmon with quinoa and steamed broccoli.
+Omega-3s.
+B-vitamins.
+Dinner: Turkey chili with spinach and beans.

-Snacks: Almonds or a hard-boiled egg.
+Have some almonds or a boiled egg.
 This plan balances protein, antioxidants, and hydration.
 It nurtures hair from roots to ends.

 FAQ